lvsn/CameraNetwork/README.md

 #Camera Driver

 This layer interact directly with the camera, it is used by camera controler so it need to implement right services to make it compatible with the system.
+The two actual drivers are : gphoto and picamera.
+USB could be supported in the futur.

 The services are :
 * capture_camera : service that take picture and store it in default place
 * capture_video : service that take video and store it in default place
 * load_camera : service that upload default's picture place to user's place it place the file and rename it with a standard